 Ministry burnout is a common complaint throughout the Body of Christ.
-Although serving in the ministry is a good thing, we often find ourselves stretched too thin and growing weary.
+Although serving in the ministry is a good thing, many find themselves stretched too thin.

-But are we really stretched too thin, or are we just weary?
-Are we weary from serving or are we simply weary from life?
+But, are we really stretched too thin, or are we just weary?
+Perhaps a better question would be; are we weary from serving or are we simply weary from life?

-When we are stretched too thin in every area of our life, the first thing we do is stop serving.
-We just have too much going on and we need balance in our life.
+When we’re stretched thin in every area of our life, the first thing we do is stop serving.
+We have too much going on and we need balance in our life.

 Well, the fact may be that we’re doing too much, but the truth is, we are all called to serve.
 While keeping that in mind, let’s ask ourselves; should serving really be the first thing we stop doing?

 Is it possible that the things that are out of order in our personal lives, is being carried over in ministry?

 What we have found is that when frustration is present, it’s usually a sign that our priorities are out of order.
 Think of it this way, when things are not right at home, what’s your demeanor like when you show up at church or work for that matter?

 Remember God’s priorities are: God, Spouse, Family, Ministry and Work.
 And your first ministry begins at home.
 Therefore, if your home is in disarray, it’s not time to quit serving, it’s time to get to the root of the disarray at home.

 In fact, having things in order at home is only one part, knowing where you should be serving is another.